Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: take entry when the price breaks above the resistance level.
 Keep your stop loss below the resistance level after the breakout, and take profit above the previous high.

-12. Descending Triangle pattern bearish Pennant Pattern
+12. Descending Triangle pattern Or bearish Pennant Pattern

-• What it means: it’s a signal of a bearish breakout, and the end of consolidation.
+• What it means: it’s a signal of a bearish breakout and the end of consolidation.

 • How to Trade: take a Sell when the price breaks below the support level.
 Keep your stop loss above the previous high and your take profit below the previous low.